The Medkit-Learn(ing) Environment: Medical Decision Modelling through Simulation: Medkit Customisable Scenarios

 \section{Medkit Customisable Scenarios}

 We describe here the the various domains, policies and environment dynamics we provide in the Medkit package.
-These can be combined arbitrarily to obtain a large number of different scenarios for batch data generation.
+These can be combined arbitrarily to obtain a large number of different scenarios for batch data generation, and are easily extendable in the future with new models and data given the modularity of the design.
 Medkit can also live simulate the environment but without reward information is inappropriate for reinforcement learning.